NautilusTrader

 All benches in one cratecargo bench -p nautilus-execution

-One bench modulecargo bench -p nautilus-execution --bench matching_core
+One core bench modulecargo bench -p nautilus-execution --bench matching_core

-One specific bench by name patterncargo bench -p nautilus-execution --bench matching_core -- iterate
+One core benchmark name patterncargo bench -p nautilus-execution --bench matching_core -- iterate

 Quick smoke run (low sample count)cargo bench ... -- --quick